benjaminmetzler/shark.py/README.md

 There are plenty of software-defined radios available that offer a lot more functionality but they are all missing one critical feature: a fin shape.
 The RadioSHARK, on the otherhand, receives AM, FM, and is fin shaped making it the best USB radio receiver ever produced.

-Anyway, this python script will allow you to control a the first version of the RadioSHARK.
+Anyway, this python script will allow you to control the first version of the RadioSHARK.

 This script uses the [awelkie/pyhidapi](https://github.com/awelkie/pyhidapi) python module, which must be installed using the instructions on the page.
 You will also need to install `hidapi` on some versions of Linux (e.g. Ubuntu Server).